akka/akka-samples/akka-sample-cluster-scala/README.md

     sbt "runMain sample.cluster.transformation.App frontend 0"

-This sample has a few shortcomings:

- * If a backend node is temporarily unreachable due to network issues, the frontend will still try to send messages to workers on that node (which will likely be lost)
- * If a tick happens before the receptionist has got the first listing that request is discarded
- * It's a bit verbose in relation to what it achieves

-Luckily a construct that performs the same task and solves these issues is available in the cluster aware routers in Akka.
+There is a component built into Akka that performs the task of subscribing to the receptionist and keeping track of available actors significantly simplifying such interactions: the group router.
 Let's look into how we can use those in the next section!

 ## Cluster Aware Routers